glzbcrt/page-tracker/README.md

 ## Quickstart

-You can download a release from the GitHub release page.
+You can download a release from the repository releases page.
 Once you have downloaded the JAR file just run it like this:

 **#> java -jar page-tracker.jar**

-then go to your browser and access http://localhost:8080.
+then go to your browser and access **http://localhost:8080/feed** to view pages being hit in real-time.
+Open a second tab, access **http://localhost:8080** and navigate the web site.
+Switch to the feed tab to view the events.

 Every page contains a small JavaScript snippet which tracks any hit the page gets.
 This information is sent to the Page Tracker API which persists this information and update all Even Feed consumers.